thecreativecoder07/traveller/README.md

 # traveller
-Creating a responsive website for travel page niche.
+Creating a responsive website for travel theme.